libui-rs/libui/README.md

 * MSVC (via Windows SDK or Visual Studio)
 * LLVM - for generating the `libui-ng` bindings

 Note: MinGW-64 does compile and link, but the application won't start due to MinGW missing `TaskDialog()`.
+Reportedly, with versions >= 5.X, the function is available.

 ## Acknowledgments

-* Initial work by [@pcwalton](https://github.com/pcwalton/) who largely shaped this library.
+* Initial work from [@pcwalton](https://github.com/pcwalton/), who largely shaped this library.
-* Further development was done at [https://github.com/rust-native-ui/libui-rs](rust-native-ui/libui-rs) by various authors, most prominently [@NoraCodes](https://github.com/NoraCodes/).
+* Further development was done at [rust-native-ui/libui-rs](https://github.com/rust-native-ui/libui-rs) by [@NoraCodes](https://github.com/NoraCodes/) and others.
-* This library is the continuation of the above, using `libui-ng` with its new features, rather than the original but now dormant same-named C library `libui`.
+* This library is the continuation of the above, but using `libui-ng` with its new features instead the original, now abandoned, same-named C library `libui`.